AlibabaCloudDocs/mts/intl.en-US/Developer Guide/Video encryption/HLS standard encryption.md

 -   Key Management Service \(KMS\)

     A security management service, mainly responsible for the production, encryption and deceyption of data key and other operations.
-Click here to activate [KMS service](https://common-buy.aliyun.com/?spm=a2c4g.11186623.2.4.25be5ef3sQ2xvL&commodityCode=kms#/open).

 -   Data Key \(DK\), also called plaintext key